 Please contact the Album Reviews Coordinator.
 The job requirements are very simple: a passionate interest in progressive rock and the ability to write about it.
 Journalistic experience is not a must, but of course a plus.

 What is a 'Round Table Review' and how is it done?

 When a new CD is issued by a major progressive rock act (e.g. Pink Floyd, Spock's Beard or IQ) DPRP often presents a so-called Duo Review (2 reviewers) or Roundtable Review (more than 2 reviewers).
-Sometimes a major act provides us with multiple review copies, but more often we use temporary CDR copies of the promo.
+Sometimes a major act provides us with multiple review copies, but more often we use temporary CDR copies or audio files of the promo.
 These copies are distributed among the reviewers who volunteer to participate in the RTR.
 Normally each reviewer has about 2 weeks to listen to the CD and write a review independently.
 Their individual contributions are then compiled into an article by the CD Reviews Editor of the reviews page.
 When time permits (which is not very often) we might try to forward the individual remarks of the first reviewer to a second reviewer and so on, so that they can build on each others comments.

 We rarely write Roundtable Reviews for lesser known or new bands because time often doesn't permit this and the interest of the readers of DPRP in this band does not merit the necessity of a RTR either.

 Please contact the Album Reviews Coordinator should you wish to arrange a RTR.